JackalLabs/wasmd/Jackal_Labs_README.md

-This fork allows extra customizations for canine-chain cosmwasm bindings
+This fork allows extra customizations for canine-chain cosmwasm bindings.